nikp712/Employee-satisfaction-survey-analytics/README.md

 ---

 **Note:**
-- Adjust the file path for `ISYS3446_A2_IntelliAuto.xlsx` if your data is in a different folder.
+If your code reads a file like ISYS3446_A2_IntelliAuto.xlsx, ensure that the file is included in your repo and the path is set correctly in the script (e.g., "./ISYS3446_A2_IntelliAuto.xlsx").
-- Save your generated plots with the suggested filenames for easy reference in this README.
+If you have a specific folder structure, mention where to put the data.

 ---

 ## Results
-- Visualizations and regression summary output as expected.
+- Visualizations and regression summary output are expected.
 - Outlier values in years worked are listed for managerial review.

 ---